presidenten/vuex-plus/README.md

 ```
 ![piri](./docs/instances.gif)

-### Heads up!!
-Still prerelease, but the library should reach 1.0.0 and get a proper release by mid may.
-Very close now.

 ### Enhancements over Vuex instance handling (2.3.0)+
 From Vuex 2.3.0 onward vuex supports the same notation as vue `data` property to [handle instantiation](https://vuex.vuejs.org/en/modules.html).